Nikhil210206/Nikhil210206/README.md

 - **Jarvis** - AI-powered voice assistant project.
 - **AudioDetection** - Tracks Audio from backgrounds with real time speech to text conversion.
 - **QR Event Checkin** - Checks in students using an QR Scanner with attendence for an event and also has admin insights.
+- **Class** - My version of SRM Academia website to view attendence, timetable, marks, etc. (in process....)
+- **SRM Bus Tracking** - page where day scholar students can track their busses with real time info. (in process....)

 ---